 If you or a loved one has been injured in an accident that was caused by a vehicle defect, the victim may be entitled to compensation for their losses.
-Contact the product liability attorneys at Simien & Simien today at (800)374-8422 to schedule a free legal consultation.
+Contact the product liability attorneys in Baton Rouge at Simien & Simien today at (800)374-8422 to schedule a free legal consultation.

 Alternatively, fill out the Free Case Evaluation form at the top of this page to get started today.